Flying to Europe with a Dog from the USA

 Choose the Time of Day Carefully

 If flying with your animal in the hold to Europe during the summer months, keep in mind temperature restrictions may apply.
 Perhaps consider taking an overnight flight that departs late in the day then arrives early in the morning in Europe.
-Read more of my tips for flying with a dog in summer.

 What About Emotional Support Animals?